jsonh-org/JsonhVscode/README.md

 ## JsonhVscode

-JsonhVscode is a syntax highlighter for [JSONH V2](https://github.com/jsonh-org/Jsonh) using TextMate Grammars and [JsonhTs](https://github.com/jsonh-org/JsonhTs).
+JsonhVscode is a syntax highlighter for [JSONH V2](https://github.com/jsonh-org/Jsonh) using TextMate Grammars with a Language Server Protocol powered by [JsonhTs](https://github.com/jsonh-org/JsonhTs).

 ## Example